irahorecka/gardenofrecipes/recipes/md/cooking-homemade-kraut.md

 5. In a small bowl, mix a small amount of cold water with enough flour to make a thin paste
 6. Pour the paste into the hot kraut while stirring
 7. Let it boil

-You may use a can of bought kraut, but it is better if you use a jar of kraut